wsntxxn/pycocoevalcap/README.md

 The code is derived from the original repository that supports Python 2.7: https://github.com/tylin/coco-caption.
 Caption evaluation depends on the COCO API that natively supports Python 3 (see Requirements).

+The repository is modified to support Chinese evaluation, for BLEU, Rouge-L and CIDer

 ## Requirements ##
 - Java 1.8.0
 - Python 3